yiyangd/SFU/CMPT 300/300Lec17_Paging2.md

 One solution to the sharing code problem is:
 - if we want
-- For highly shared code => we can
+- For highly shared code => we can **reserve** the segmemtm numbers
 - For Paging, can we easily reserve page numbers for particular pages?
-  - todo
+  - NO!
+Page numbers are generated dynamically

 If code is placed within a separate segment, such a segment could potentially be **shared** across multiple running programs (Three Easy Pieces Sec 16.7)